aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 Fonts of `TrueType` format can be located in one single file as a collection of fonts.
 Such a file would have `.ttc` extension.

+### OpenType Font Format ###

+`OpenType Font` or `OTF` was created on the basis `TrueType` font from which it took the basic structure.
+To this were added additional data constructs to order the typographic behavior.
+The format is known as the  conjunction of `TrueType` and `Postscript` fonts.
+As it is really flexible it is supported by the most operational systems and devices.

+`OTF`, `TTF` and `Type1` are processed in Windows and Macintosh the same way, that is why there are no bugs and issues when texts render.
+They are also completely scaled without losing the quality.

+#### Advanced data included in OTF font files ####

+`OpenType` is technically a combination of vector and other data joined to a bunch of tables.
+The next data is included in such tables:

+- **Title** - has the common font information like font name, version, modification, etc.
+- **CMAP** - is the table that logs the relations between symbols and glyphs.
+- **Table of names** - includes font name, font family name, and font type.
+- Other tables with vector glyphs.
+- **Advanced Typographic Tables** - have the necessary data to maintain advanced typographic features.
+- **Bitmap glyphs** -  this table includes data for raster fonts.
+- **Digital Signature** table - has the designer's e-signature.

+Even with all the mentioned advantages, `OTF` fonts may not be the best option for web projects.
+Most but not all the browsers will support them.
+If the majority of your audience uses a browser that does not go well with `OTF`, you'd better convert it to one of the web formats.

+#### OTF Advantages: ####

+- `OpenType` supports Unicode; its glyphs can include more than 65 000 symbols along with all the eastern symbols and some like Chinese and Japanese.
+That is why this format is preferred when working with multi-language environments and software.
+- `OTF` fonts are easy to compress so the smaller font files are easier to integrate into other files, which is important when working with PDF files or web pages.
+- `OTF` can contain a wide range of special glyphs like ligatures, historical and mathematical symbols, and many more.
+- Fonts of this format can also contain several optical font sizes of a single font family.
+Fonts of different sizes are based on different vector contours kits.
+This improves the readability and renderability of the small size symbols.
+- Improved [kerning](https://docs.aspose.com/font/net/what-is-font/glyph/#kerning): symbols with the shape of one type (**o**,**c**,**e**, for example) can be kerned in a similar way.
+By this, the kerning table gets smaller and there are more kerning pairs.

+#### OTF vs TTF ####

+There is a pretty frequent question that sounds like:"What is better `OTF` or `TTF`?".
+As `OTF` is an advanced font based on `TrueType`, with the advanced features to support much-improved typography it looks like it is a better option to choose.
+In reality, not that many users need and use these features, so in most cases it does not matter which one of two formats to choose.

 ### Web Open Font Format ###

 `Web Open Font Format` or `WOFF` was developed in 2009 to cover the needs of the web application market.